 In 1926, at the age of 34, he married Lillian (?)
 (1902- ? ), a Kentucky native who was a decade younger than he.

-~ Daughter Ethel ( Culp) Worley ~
+~ Daughter Ethel (Culp) Worley ~

 The 1930 federal census shows the Worleys making their residence in Springfield, where Robert worked as employment manager for an automobile accessory manufacturer.
 Living temporarily under their roof that year were Ethel's married sister Marie Lowry and her children Nancy Lowry and Louise Lowry.
+Their home in 1943 was at 57 East Cecil Street.

 ~ Daughter Marie Belle (Culp) Lowry ~